A Chorus Line: Synopsis

 The show opens during an audition for an upcoming Broadway production.
 The formidable director Zach and his assistant choreographer Larry put the 24 dancers through their paces.
 Every dancer is desperate for work ("I Hope I Get It").
 After a round of cuts, 17 dancers remain.
 Zach tells them he is looking for a strong 8-member dancing chorus of four boys and four girls.
 Wanting to learn more about them, he asks the dancers to introduce themselves.
 Reluctantly, the dancers reveal their pasts.
-The stories generally progress chronologically from early life experiences through adulthood to the end of a career.
+The stories generally progress chronologically from early life experiences through adulthood to their chosen career.

 The first candidate, Mike Costa, explains that he is the youngest of 12 children.
 He recalls his first experience with dance, watching his sister Rosalie's dance class when he was a preschooler ("I Can Do That").
 Mike replaced her one day when she refused to go to class—and he stayed.
-Bobby Mills tries to hide his unhappy childhood by making jokes.
-As he speaks, the other dancers distrust this strange audition process and debate what they should reveal to Zach ("And..."), but since they all need the job, the session continues.
+As Bobby Mills tries to hide his unhappy childhood by making jokes, the other dancers distrust this strange audition process and debate what they should reveal to Zach ("And..."), but since they all need the job, the session continues.

 Zach is angered that the streetwise Sheila Bryant is seemingly not taking the audition seriously.
 Opening up, she reveals that her mother married at a young age and her father neither cared about nor loved them.
 At age six she realized, as had fellow auditionees Bebe Benzenheimer and Maggie Winslow, that ballet helped her escape her unhappy family life ("At the Ballet").
-Scatterbrained and tone-deaf Kristine Urich-DeLuca laments being unable to sing, while her husband Al finishes her phrases in tune ("Sing").
+Scatterbrained and tone-deaf Kristine Urich-DeLuca laments being unable to sing, while her husband Al finishes her phrases in tune ("Sing!").

-Mark Anthony, the youngest dancer, relates his first exposure to the female anatomy and his first wet dream, while the other dancers share their own memories of adolescence ("Hello Twelve, Hello Thirteen, Hello Love").
-The 4'10" Connie Wong laments the problems of being short, and Diana Morales recollects her horrible high school acting class ("Nothing").
-Don Kerr remembers his first job at a nightclub and Judy Turner reflects on her problematic childhood while some auditioners talk about their parents' opinions ("Mother").
+Mark Anthony, the youngest dancer, relates his first exposure to the male and female anatomy and his first wet dream, and the 4 ft 10 in Connie Wong laments the problems of being short, while the other dancers share their own memories of adolescence ("Hello Twelve, Hello Thirteen, Hello Love").
+Diana Morales describes her horrible high school acting class ("Nothing"), Don Kerr remembers his first job at a nightclub and Judy Turner reflects on her problematic childhood while some auditioners talk about their parents' opinions ("Mother").
 Greg Gardner discusses discovering his homosexuality and Richie Walters recounts nearly becoming a kindergarten teacher ("Gimme the Ball").
-Finally, the newly-buxom Val Clark explains that talent alone isn't everything, and silicone and plastic surgery can really help improve one's image and career prospects ("Dance: Ten; Looks: Three").
+Finally, the newly-buxom Val Clark explains that talent alone isn't everything without good looks, and plastic surgery can really help improve one's image and career prospects ("Dance: Ten, Looks: Three").